Go vs Java - comparison of memory models: happens-before, visibility, reorder, synchronization events, write/read barriers

 }

-Closing the channel creates a happens-before connection between threads.
+Closing the channel creates a happens-before relationship between threads.

 Java (volatile)